|Moulin de la Barde - Le Petit Raisin||Self Catering||Saturday||3||6||1||Cots can be provided|

 The property is ideal for families, couples and groups of friends.
 All the bedrooms are upstairs so it is not suitable for those who cannot manage stairs.
 The property is also in a rural location, and although the village is within walking distance a car is recommended.

 We are the Meekings family and we moved to France from London with our two daughters in July 2012, quitting our long-term jobs to embark upon an adventure and a new chapter in our lives together.
 Our gîtes were officially opened by the Mayor in June 2014, and we love meeting people from all over the World and sharing with them everything that the area has to offer.
-We have settled in well to our new lives in France and love the outdoors life and have our own chickens and ducks.
+We have settled in well to our new lives in France and love the outdoors life and have 2 Jack Russells and lots of chickens.

 |Year property purchased||2011|